235u/proposals/ThrottledScraper/README.md

 ### Elaboration

-See Microsoft, IIS, [Dynamic IP Security](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/security/dynamicipsecurity/) (or any other web server / proxy / middleware documentation):
+See Microsoft, IIS, [Dynamic IP Security](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/security/dynamicipsecurity/) (or any other web server/proxy/middleware documentation):

 > Using dynamic IP restrictions means the administrator does not need to identify the IP addresses that need to be blocked.
 Instead, the administrator can configure the system so that it blocks any IP address that meets the set criteria.
 This can include blocking a remote client if the number of concurrent HTTP connection requests from that client exceeds a specific number, or blocking a client if the number of requests received over a period of time exceeds a specific number.